esnanta/sqa-cypress-saucedemo/README.md

 11. Proceed to the confirmation page and verify the item in the overview.
 12. Logout from the website.
 13. Tear down the test environment.

-## Running the Test

-- The test will be executed with the provided test data (username and password).
-If the test passes, the message "test passed" will be displayed.